Psoriasis

 • Coverage options (e.g., access to extended health coverage).

-• Review pregnancy intentions at treatment initiation and regularly thereafter and adjust therapy accordingly.
-Some systemic therapies cannot be prescribed for pregnant females or those wishing to conceive.
-Refer to the medications table for pregnancy-related considerations.
+• Review pregnancy intentions at treatment initiation and regularly thereafter, and adjust therapy accordingly.
+Most systemic therapies cannot be prescribed for pregnant females or those wishing to conceive.
+Refer to the Medications table for pregnancy-related considerations.

 • Account for how the patient’s history of cancer and comorbidities may impact treatment options.